Host Family Responsibilities

 - Are U.S. citizens or legal permanent residents and able to speak English fluently

-- Pay a weekly stipend of $195.75 and a $500 educational stipend as required by the U.S. Department of State
+- Pay a weekly stipend of at least $195.75 and a $500 educational stipend as required by the U.S. Department of State

 - Guarantee that their au pair will work no more than 45 hours per week and 10 hours a day